Skip to Main Content

 Six Criteria for Selecting the Right Production Partner

 Not all fixers deliver the same quality of service.
-Choosing the right one is a key decision that affects each aspect of your shoot.
-Here are the criteria that matter most when reviewing potential fixers for your production.
+Choosing the right one is a key call that shapes every part of your shoot.
+The criteria below matter most when you weigh fixers for your production.

 • Verified experience with shoots of similar scale and format to yours